-There is room to mount the ECM in a vacant spot above the heater ducts.
-You will need a 1-1/2" hole in the firewall (FIGURE 9).
+(72-81) For models without computer controlled carburetors there is room to mount the ECM in a vacant space above the heater ducts.
+For 1972-80 models you will need a 1-1/2" hole in the firewall (FIGURE 9).
 This can be done with a hole saw or Greenlee sheet metal punch.
 The harness can be fed through this hole from inside the Jeep.
 A rubber grommet is supplied with the kit to seal around the harness and hole in the firewall.
-Velcro is an excellent means to mount the ECM.
+In models that have computer controlled carburetors you will use the existing harness grommet and mount the ECM in the same location as the OEM ECU was mounted, using either Velcro or existing brackets.

-- 1. The harness grounds attach with your throttle bracket bolts towards the rear of the intake manifold and locate the harness position at the back of the engine.
+- 1. The harness grounds attach to an existing threaded hole towards the rear of the intake manifold (FIGURE 10), and locate the harness position at the back of the engine.
 The engine trunk portion moves forward between the rocker cover and TBI from that point. - 2.
 After the grounds are secured, route the labeled purple and orange wires to the starter solenoid on the right hand fender well or to the starter.
 These wires each have a lug that attaches to the stud on either side of the solenoid or starter.
-The orange wire is battery power and connects on the battery side of the solenoid or the positive post of the starter.
+(FIGURE 11) The orange wire is battery power and connects on the battery side of the solenoid or the positive post of the starter.
 The purple wire connects on the opposite side of the solenoid or to the starter solenoid post of the starter.
-Connect the labeled white wire to the ignition coil negative terminal to pick up a tach Signal. - NOTE: Multiple spark discharge ignitions require a special Tach filter to function correctly.
+Connect the labeled white wire to the ignition coil negative terminal to pick up a tach Signal.

+NOTE: Multiple spark discharge ignitions require a special Tach filter to function correctly.
 Contact Howell Engine Developments if you need one.
 The Oxygen sensor wire should be long enough to attach to your previously mounted Oxygen sensor.
 If necessary to extend it, cut and solder splice on the harness side, not the Oxy sensor lead wire.